Plixer Product Release and End of Life Policy¶

 Plixer Product End of Sale (EOS) and End of Life (EOL) Announcements¶

 Plixer is committed to providing customers with market leading products and solutions.
-Periodically, it becomes necessary to discontinue older products, for technology and/or business reasons.
+Periodically, as part of the product lifecycle, it becomes necessary to discontinue older products, for technology and/or business reasons.
+It is Plixer’s goal to make this product lifecycle process as transparent as possible to our customers and partners, thereby enabling them to plan for upgrades, migrations, and purchases associated with their Plixer environment.

 |Product||Version||End of Sale date||End of Support date||Successor|